Michael thrives on sophisticated disputes, where his exceptional attention to detail enables him to create solutions that others cannot envision.

-Michael focuses on complex commercial and civil litigation, including construction defects, legal malpractice claims, and contract disputes.
-His clients include major financial institutions, real estate developers, private equity firms, insurers, and cutting-edge technology companies.
-Clients seek out Michael when their case involves exceptionally complicated facts or legal theories because of his unique ability to deliver efficient, sophisticated analyses and creative approaches that turn problems into solutions.
+Clients turn to Michael for advice when their case involves exceptionally complicated facts or legal theories because of his ability to deliver efficient, sophisticated analyses and creative approaches that turn problems into solutions.

 Outside of the office, Michael is currently working on a five-year desert mountaineering project.

-Successfully litigated a legal malpractice claim against one of the largest law firms in Detroit, obtaining a $5 million jury verdict upheld by the Sixth Circuit Court of Appeals.
+Successfully litigated a legal malpractice claim against one of the largest law firms in Detroit, obtaining a $5 million jury verdict that was upheld by the Sixth Circuit Court of Appeals.

 When an accredited investor in a closely-held business faced claims for breach of fiduciary duty and theft of trade secrets, Michael took the litigation from defense to offense, bringing securities fraud counterclaims and applying leverage that resulted in not only zero liability, but also a judgment in the investor’s favor for rescission of his entire investment.

 Michael was appointed pro bono counsel in an appeal of unemployment benefits and, advocating from a limited evidentiary record, wrote a brief that forced a confession of error, winning a reversal for his client at the Arizona Court of Appeals.

 News & Insights